shirerom/cdgenerator/README.md

 # cdgenerator

-cdgenerator is a PHP script and genenerates NSManagedObject subclass with a given object model (a .xcdatamodel directory) like XCode(TM) does
+cdgenerator is a PHP script and genenerates NSManagedObject subclass with a given object model (a .xcdatamodel directory) like Xcode does

+# Requirements

+PHP

 # Usage